EdmundBenedict/lordcephei.github.io/pages/opt-part.md

 ### _Resolving by k-points and band to band contributions_
 To resolve the optics and density data by both k-points and band to band contributions option **OPTICS_PART=3** is used.
-In this case the popt.ext file has a similar format to the two previous showed, however here the bands are resolved by band to band contribution first and the by k-points.
+In this case the popt.ext file has a similar format to the two previous showed, however here the bands are resolved by band to band contribution first and the by k-points. that is for the case below

+      OPTICS  MODE=1 NPTS=1001 WINDOW=0 1 LTET=3
+              FILBND=9,10 EMPBND=11,12
+              PART=3

+with 8 irreducible k-pointsthere will be 96 values for each energy point. these values are the contributions of the transitions resolved by band to band first ( as described for **OPTICS_PART=1** ) and k-points second (as described for **OPTICS_PART=2**.